seananigan/n-queens/README.md

 # N Queens

+Our group modified code so that it could run on our machines, and so that timing of the experiment could be consistent for various sizes of n.
+Most of the code though, is from D-Wave, as is the rest of this readme.

 The [n-queens problem](https://en.wikipedia.org/wiki/Eight_queens_puzzle) refers to the problem of placing n queens on an n*n chessboard, such that no two queens are able to attack each other.